wirshingh/mitos-hydra-loop/README.md

 mkdir -p mitos_All_results

 # Set path to directory with assembled mitochondrial contigs
-SAMPLEDIR_MTCONTIG="path to assembled mt contigs.
+SAMPLEDIR_MTCONTIG="full path to assembled mt contigs.
 Must end in .fasta"

 # Set path to base project directory
-SAMPLEDIR_BASE="path the base project directory.
-Directory where job file is"
+SAMPLEDIR_BASE="full path the base project directory.
+Output files will be here"
 #
 for GETSAMPLENAME in ${SAMPLEDIR_MTCONTIG}/*.fasta do